phylum-dev/documentation/docs/knowledge_base/create_project.md

 ### GitHub App

 1. The [Phylum GitHub App](../integrations/github_app.md) will automatically create a Phylum project when monitoring is activated for a given repository.
 The Phylum project will be assigned the same name as the repository.

+### Phylum Web App

+The [Phylum web app](https://app.phylum.io/) allows for project creation from the `Projects` tab of the main page:

+1. Click the `New Project` button
+2. Provide a project name
+3. Optionally provide a default label, a group, and lockfiles
+4. Click the `Create` button

 ## FAQ